 The Corsair IRONCLAW RGB Wireless is a good overall gaming mouse, but is mainly designed for people with large hands using a palm grip.
 It has excellent performance, but it's quite heavy and might be harder to play FPS games with.
 On the upside, Corsair mice are very well-built and this mouse has amazingly low click latency, whether you use it wired or wireless.
 See our recommendations for the best gaming mice, the best wireless gaming mice, and the best FPS mice.
 If you're interested in Corsair products, also check out the best Corsair mice.

 The Logitech G502 HERO is very similar to the Corsair IRONCLAW RGB Wireless when it comes to gaming.
 It's slightly lighter, but their overall performance is nearly identical.
 The Logitech is wired, while the Corsair can be used wirelessly.
 The Logitech's cable is also slightly better, but the difference is minimal.

 The Logitech G903 LIGHTSPEED is a better gaming mouse than the Corsair IRONCLAW RGB Wireless.
-It's noticeably lighter and when used wired, its cable feels better made and more lightweight.
-The Logitech also has an ambidextrous design while the Corsair is made for right-handed people with a strong slanted design.
-On the other hand, the Corsair can be used via Bluetooth as well as with its receiver, which the Logitech can't do.
+It's noticeably lighter and, when used wired, its cable feels better made and more lightweight.
+The Logitech also has an ambidextrous design, while the Corsair is for right-handed people with a strong slanted design.
+On the other hand, the Corsair can be used via Bluetooth as well as its receiver, which the Logitech can't do.